bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 structures are common for data exchange scenarios, in particular, FHIR for health data exchange.
 FHIR is particularly challenging because of its deeply nested and cyclic structure.
-With these extensions, creating base schemas and overlays for FHIR-like standard schemas is possible.
+With these extensions, creating schema bases and overlays for FHIR-like standard schemas is possible.

-Existing OCA specification uses normalized attribute names for all attributes of the base schema and overlays.
-Two problems with this approach are: 1) A base schema is not a JSON-LD document, and 2) all normalized attribute names must be predefined and registered.
+Existing OCA specification uses normalized attribute names for all attributes of the schema base and overlays.
+Two problems with this approach are: 1) A schema base is not a JSON-LD document, and 2) all normalized attribute names must be predefined and registered.
 This approach restricts schema/overlay extensions, and custom overlay types that can be used in cases other than data capture (for instance, privacy classification of data, or ETL-like processing of existing message types such as FHIR).
-This RFC defines a JSON-LD context and a JSON schema for base schemas.
-Using these two, it is possible to validate a base schema as a JSON document, and expand and interpret it as a JSON-LD document.
+This RFC defines a JSON-LD context and a JSON schema for schema bases.
+Using these two, it is possible to validate a schema base as a JSON document, and expand and interpret it as a JSON-LD document.

 Existing OCA overlays specify metadata or processing rules using